 As a human resource specialist, your job is to be a bridge between employees, executives, and department heads.
 Meeting every level’s hiring goals, priorities, and compliance requirements is a juggling act that can quickly become overwhelming if you’re not organized.

+#3.
 Discretion

 As an HR professional, you will often sit in on discussions about your co-workers concerning sensitive matters.
-Being privy to employee data and information on compensation, medical issues, mental health, conflict, performance, workplace injury, harassment, and disciplinary problems puts a big responsibility on you in terms of maintaining employees’ privacy.
+Being privy to employee data and information on incentive compensation, medical issues, mental health, conflict, performance, workplace injury, harassment, and disciplinary problems puts a big responsibility on you in terms of maintaining employees’ privacy.
 Employees and employers must be able to trust you with this sensitive information.

 Additionally, the HR department will be informed in advance if a company plans to undergo significant staffing changes.
 Firm ethics regarding confidentiality is a critical point to add to your resume, preferably with a reference letter from a previous HR job to back it up.

+#4.
 High Emotional Intelligence

 As an HR professional, your interpersonal skills and understanding of people will greatly affect your success.
 What drives a person, triggers them, scares them, demotivates them, and engages them is often hidden behind their words and actions.
 These insights come with high emotional intelligence and empathy.

+#5.
 Decision-Making Skills

 Working in human resource management, you will have to make many decisions that have a significant impact on the company, for instance, during recruitment.
+It’s thus important to lean on data-driven recruitment instead of letting hiring bias influence your choices.

 Effective decision-making skills are rooted in strategic thinking, analysis, intuition on valuable initiatives, and experience.
 Be sure to highlight data-driven decisiveness as one of your top human resources skills in a job interview.

+#6.
 Adaptability

-As part of your management skills, you want to show that you do not settle into a comfort zone.
-As an HR professional, you must keep refining policies that ensure a healthy and engaging work environment for all employees.
-Consequently, a form of adaptability that you’ll want to highlight is the willingness to learn new important HR skills during your tenure, depending on the organization’s strategic needs.
+As part of your people management skills, you want to show that you do not settle into a comfort zone.
+As an HR professional, you must keep refining policies that ensure an engaging and psychologically safe work environment for all employees.

+#7.
 Objectivity and Critical Thinking

 In hiring, conflict resolution, disciplinary action, and many other matters of HR, your ability to remain objective is essential.
 As a representative of the company, an HR professional cannot be biased, unfair, or discriminatory in any way.